 When Zach first had everything start to happen I had to run to Hobby Lobby and spent over an hour walking the aisles because I was talking on the phone to his mom and then to him about everything and I couldn’t check out while on the phone (and while so upset).
 But I did keep seeing these awesome signs around while I was walking.
 I can def see us wanting to put some in the nursery!

 As I mentioned, we STILL don’t know the end results of the health concerns (my ear OR Zach’s stuff either) but I’m hoping we will have more clear answers and positive news to report in the coming weeks 🙂 We are staying faithful and trusting in HIS plan in ALL areas of life!
 Satan will not win and he WILL flee from here!

 Goals for the Coming Month: T-shirt campaign!
 My big goal is to get that rolling this month!
 Also to continue to prep things in our house for the shifts that will be happening.
-Zach has begun work on a storage area off the playroom since I will be losing my craft/party/picture storage when Britt takes over our guest bedroom.
+Zach has begun work on a storage area of the playroom since I will be losing my craft/party/picture storage when Britt takes over our guest bedroom.
 So that’s step 1 of this big transition process!
-Hopefully we can wrap that up this month and begin preparing Britt’s new room upstairs!
+Hopefully, we can wrap that up this month and begin preparing Britt’s new room upstairs!
 Hoping to move her over Christmas break and get started on the nursery 🙂

 How You Can Help/Prayer Requests: As always, please pray for the health and safety of Tab’s birth mama.
-She’s out there and is either about to become pregnant or already possibly in the early days of expecting.
+She’s out there and is either about to become pregnant or already possible in the early days of expecting.
 Pray for her personal choices and her overall health!

 Hopefully shirts will be up and running and everyone can help by purchasing one and wearing it 😉 Whoop whoop!